leonelngande/leonelngande.github.io/about.md

 entries_layout: grid
 ---

 Hey!
-I'm Leonel, an ailurophile (😸 🐈) and Front-end Developer focused on Angular.
+I'm Leonel, a cat lover 🐈 and Front-end Developer focused on Angular.

-I primarily work with business actors to build and deploy Angular applications (currently open for projects 🙂).
+I primarily focus on helping SMEs fully leverage the Angular platform in driving business value through web and mobile applications.

+I enjoy working with Angular, Ionic, the Google Maps Javascript API, Firebase, PWAs, RxJS, and Typescript.

 When not working on client projects, I put time into building and improving [Xamcademy](https://xamcademy.com), my attempt at helping students better revise for examinations.